Last Updated: February 2024

 Securing a favorable mortgage for buy and hold rental real estate investments provides an important foundation, as it can impact cash flow, return on investment, and the overall financial success of the investment.

-Effective property management is essential in the buy and hold strategy, as it ensures well-maintained properties, satisfied tenants, and a consistent rental income, all of which contribute to the long-term success of the investment.
+Effective rental property management is essential in the buy and hold strategy, as it ensures well-maintained properties, satisfied tenants, and consistent rental income, all of which contribute to the long-term success of the investment.

 While there are several benefits to the buy and hold investment strategy, there are also some potential drawbacks that investors should be aware of.
 We take a look at the pros and cons of both below.